Celebrating 41 years as a society!

 Live via Zoom

-From a ring of power, a transformational
+From a ring of power, a transformational tarnhelm,

-tarnhelm, magic potions and flower maidens,
+magic potions and flower maidens, to prayers to

-to prayers to Teutonic gods and goddesses,
+Teutonic gods and goddesses, priestlike knights of

-priestlike knights of the grail, an exposé of the
+the grail, an exposé of the holy Eucharist, and more,

-are filled with faith and miracles.
+the operas of Wagner are filled with faith and

+miracles.
 Why?
-Is there

-more to this than just theatrical narrative?
+Is there more to this than just

-Desiree Mays, a truly seasoned writer and
+Desiree Mays, a truly seasoned writer and lecturer

-understanding of Wagner’s texts and provides
+Wagner’s texts and provides simulating thoughts

-simulating thoughts about his works and
+about his works and beyond.

 KLAUS FLORIAN VOGT RECITAL